 Beaches: which ones are best for you and where they are located?

 Phuket has over 50 beaches, each with its own unique charm.

-The beaches in Phuket Province are often ranked among the best in Thailand if not the World.
+The beaches in Phuket Province are often ranked among the best in Thailand, if not the World.
 Many with many natural and man-made attractions.
 These include Thai Napha (cliffs), small caves, crystal clear water, wide beach frontage and excellent facilities for swimming or sunbathing.
-Being a tropical island there is no shortage.
+Being a tropical island, there is no shortage.

 Here are some of the most popular ones – Patong Beach is famous for its nightlife and lively entertainment scene, Patong Beach may not be for everyone, while Karon Beach offers a quieter atmosphere perfect for families and couples looking to get away from it all.

-Most people who visit Phuket may assume that Kata Beach and Karon Beach are one in the same, but these two beaches couldn’t be more different.
+Most people who visit Phuket may assume that Kata Beach and Karon Beach are one and the same, but these two beaches couldn’t be more different.
 If you’re looking for sunbathing and relaxation, this is your spot.

-On the north west driving from Patong you will find Kamala Bay may not have as many visitors as other places on Phuket’s coast – so if you want to have a more quiet or private experience Kamala is perfect for families, young kids and sand castles, this is your spot.
+On the northwest driving from Patong, you will find Kamala Bay may not have as many visitors as other places on Phuket’s coast – so if you want to have a more quiet or private experience, Kamala is perfect for families, young kids and sandcastles, this is your spot.

 The resorts here and beaches are located in a region that is often referred to as the “Golden Triangle of Phuket” because it contains some of the best quality hotels on this island.

 Phuket has so many great beaches to explore that it can be hard to choose just one.
 Not to forget, there are some awesome trendy and cool Beach Clubs in Phuket.